Contact Us Today!

 In Texas, the following seven reasons fall within the state’s legal guidelines for filing a divorce case.

 - Insupportability - This is a fancy legal name for “discord or conflict of personalities” that prevents a “reasonable expectation of reconciliation.”
-Insupportability is commonly understood as a “no-fault divorce” – in other words, we simply don’t wish to be married any longer and it doesn’t matter why.
+Insupportability is commonly understood as a “no-fault divorce” – in other words, we simply do not wish to be married any longer, and it does not matter why.

 - Separation - In Texas, couples that live apart for three years, without any cohabitation, qualify for divorce under this ground.

-- Mental Illness - When one spouse experiences confinement in a mental hospital for three years and possesses a mental illness that “is of such a degree and nature that adjustment is unlikely.
+- Mental Illness - When one spouse experiences confinement in a mental hospital for three years and has a mental illness that “is of such a degree and nature that adjustment is unlikely.”

 - Cruelty - The interpretation of cruelty leaves a lot of wriggle room for a spouse.
 This ground for divorce demands strong evidence.

-- Abandonment - Texas defines abandonment as one spouse that “has left the divorce filing spouse for at least one year.”
+- Abandonment - Texas defines abandonment as one spouse who “has left the divorce filing spouse for at least one year.”

 - Conviction of a felony and/or adultery - These are exactly what they sound like.